axelheer/nein-linq/README.md

 select ...
 ```

-This is an example how we can abstract the `SqlFunctions` class of *Entity Framework* to use a (hopefully) nicer `Like` extension method within our code -- `PatIndex` is likely used to simulate a SQL LIKE statement, why not make it so?
+This is an example of how we can abstract the `SqlFunctions` class of *Entity Framework* to use a (hopefully) nicer `Like` extension method within our query code -- `PatIndex` is likely used to simulate a SQL LIKE statement, why not make it so?
 We can actually implement the "ordinary" method with the help of regular expressions to run our code *without* touching `SqlFunctions` too...

 Finally, let us look at this query using *Entity Framework* or the like: